-The DAF consulted with the US Fish and Wildlife Service (USFWS) under Section 7 of the ESA regarding the project in accordance with the recently implemented 4(d) rule for the northern longeared bat (Myotis septentrionalis) and the potential occurrence of the eastern black rail (Laterallus jamaicensis) and for the bald eagle (which is protected under the MBTA and BGEPA) occurrence and nesting.
-Coordination with the National Oceanic and Atmospheric Administration (NOAA) Fisheries regarding aquatic species presence, particularly the Atlantic sturgeon (Acipenser oxyrhynchus), will also be required.
+The DAF consulted with the US Fish and Wildlife Service (USFWS) Virginia Field Office under Section 7 of the ESA regarding the project in accordance with the recently implemented 4(d) rule for the northern long-eared bat (Myotis septentrionalis) and the potential occurrence of the eastern black rail (Laterallus jamaicensis) and for the bald eagle (which is protected under the MBTA and BGEPA) occurrence and nesting.
+DAF submitted a Self-Certification Letter and review package to the USFWS Virginia Field Office on 6 July 2022 (Appendix A).
+No questions or indication that the USFWS does not concur with DAF's Section 7 determinations were received during the established 60-day review period; the Self-Certification letter serves as their official response.
+Coordination with the National Oceanic and Atmospheric Administration's (NOAA) National Marine Fisheries Service (Fisheries Service) regarding aquatic species presence, particularly the Atlantic sturgeon (Acipenser oxyrhynchus oxyrhynchus), shortnose sturgeon (Acipenser brevirostrum), and listed sea turtles (green sea turtle [Chelonia mydas], Kemp's ridley sea turtle